If you have a dropshipping store, you need a robust dropshipping privacy policy to comply with data processing laws.

 - Accessibility: Anyone can start dropshipping as long as they have access to wholesalers and manufacturers willing to dropship.

-- Easier to test business models: Dropshipping is less committed since you don’t have the stock with you.
-As such, you can speed through different business ideas with limited downsides, which can teach you what your audience wants and how to market and choose in-demand products.
+- Easier to test business models: Dropshipping is less committed; you can speed through different ideas with limited downsides and learn what your audience wants and how to market in-demand products.

 - Flexible location: You can run your dropshipping business from anywhere as long as you have an internet connection.